All eyes on Murkowski, Collins, Flake and Manchin as Senate barrels toward final Kavanaugh vote

 All eyes are on the final four swing senators who will determine whether Brett Kavanaugh gets a seat on the Supreme Court as the Senate barrels toward a final vote this weekend.

+The momentum seemed to be moving in Kavanaugh's direction as Jeff Flake, R-Ariz., told reporters Friday afternoon that he plans to vote to confirm Kavanaugh "unless something big changes."

-Republican Sens.
-Susan Collins, R-Maine, Jeff Flake, R-Ariz., and West Virginia Democratic Sen. Joe Manchin, signaled Friday that they may be prepared to support Kavanaugh, after voting to advance the nomination to a final Saturday vote.
+Flake -- along with Republican Sen. Susan Collins, R-Maine and West Virginia Democratic Sen. Joe Manchin -- voted Friday to advance Kavanaugh's nomination to a final Saturday vote.

+"We think things are moving in the right direction and we are optimistic that ultimately, we will get judge Kavanaugh confirmed for the United States Supreme Court," Sen. John Thune, R-S.D., said Friday on Fox News' "Outnumbered Overtime."

 But Sen. Lisa Murkowski, R-Alaska, voted against proceeding to the final confirmation vote, in a move suggesting she may vote against Kavanaugh.
+Fox News has confirmed Murkowski remains undecided.

+“I believe we are dealing with issues that are bigger than a nominee,” Murkowski told reporters, calling Kavanaugh nomination's the “most difficult” one she’s ever had to make.

+“In my view, he’s not the right man for the court at this time,” she said.

 With a 51-49 majority, Republicans can't afford more than one defection if all Democrats were to vote together.
 A Manchin vote for Kavanaugh, though, would give Republicans some cushion.